Weather Forecast & Weather Conditions for Prague, Czech Republic

 - A coffee house is always a good choice on a rainy day.

-- See Josefov, the Jewish Quarter and Jewish museum.
+- See Josefov, the Jewish Quarter and the Jewish museum.

 - See Prague Castle complex.